chris-lloyd/simple-table/README.md

 # simple-table
-A simple table for simple utilization
+A simple table for simple utilization.